altaga/Project-Apollo/Tech-Docs/READMETest.md

 <br>

 <div style="text-align:justify">
-Si presionamos el hipervinculo debajo de Solana Explorer Link: poremos entrar directamente al explorer de solana para ver todos los regustros asiciados al medicamento.
+If we press the hyperlink under Solana Explorer Link: we can enter the solana explorer directly to see all the records associated with the drug.
 </div>

 <br>